khusika/FeelIt/exampleSite/content/posts/theme-documentation-content/index.fr.md

   enable: true
 ---

-Découvrez comment créer et organiser votre contenu rapidement et intuitivement dans le thème **LoveIt**.
+Découvrez comment créer et organiser votre contenu rapidement et intuitivement dans le thème **FeelIt**.

 <!--more-->

 {{< admonition warning >}}
 Sorry, this article has not been completely translated into **French**.
-Welcome to take the time to propose a translation by [:(fas fa-code-branch fa-fw): making a PR](https://github.com/dillonzq/LoveIt/pulls) to the theme!
+Welcome to take the time to propose a translation by [:(fas fa-code-branch fa-fw): making a PR](https://github.com/dillonzq/FeelIt/pulls) to the theme!
 {{< /admonition >}}

 ## 1 Contents Organization {#contents-organization}